-It is very important to maintain your digital SLR camera which involves cleaning it along with its related components.
+It is very important to maintain your digital SLR camera, which involves cleaning the camera and its related components.
 This article will assist you and provide some information on how to carefully clean the most important items.
-The cleaning process may sound simple but you really have to be careful.
+The cleaning process may sound simple, but you really have to be careful.
 A clean camera is a happy camera.
-You’ll take better photos with a clean camera so plan to clean it regularly.
+You’ll take better photos with a clean camera, so plan to clean it regularly.

-There are generally three parts you need to clean in a lens.
-The three parts are: the front-side lens, the back-side lens, and the filter (if you have one).
+There are generally three parts you need to clean in a lens: the front of the lens, the back of the lens, and the filter (if you have one).

-- Place your lens on a stable platform (i.e. table) in an isolated area: preferably the bathroom or somewhere that has very little dust.
+- Place your lens on a stable platform (e.g. a table) in an isolated area—preferably the bathroom or somewhere that has very little dust.

-- Use a blower on the front-side of the lens to blow some of the larger dust away
+- Use a blower on the front side of the lens to blow some of the larger dust particles away.

 - Using a micro-fiber cloth, gently wipe the lens in a spiral movement starting from the center.